home-assistant/home-assistant.io/source/_integrations/tami4.markdown

 ## Configuration

 Add a new Integration in Home Assistant and select Tami4.
-Then, enter your phone number which use used to register to the Edge app and confirm the code with the SMS you've received.
+Then, enter your phone number which you used to register to the Edge app and confirm the code with the SMS you've received.